kurianbenoy/kurianbenoy-website/_posts/2020-10-13-MyVSCODE_setup.md

 to be in my blog ever.
 We all know Inspiration dies!

 I have used a lot of Editors from trying out Atom, sublime text, then moving away from these IDEs to text based terminal based
 IDEs in linux like first vim, then to emacs world, then back again to VIM.
-Yet when writing code, I felt I was missing something which is very important.
+Yet when writing code, I felt I was missing code completion which is something very important.
 That's when I turned to visual studio code.
-So far it's great and I am planning to continue only using
+So far my usage experience is so far great and I am planning to continue only using
 VSCODE for atleast the next 6 months.

 My current VSCode setup looks like this: